-The employee-owned 135-store Midwest chain partnered with Tote, an AI-native POS platform built specifically for fuel and convenience retail, with a chainwide rollout planned for completion by the end of 2026.
+The employee-owned 135-store Midwest chain partnered with Tote, an AI-native POS platform built for fuel and convenience retail, with a chainwide rollout planned for completion by the end of 2026.

-Huck’s Market served as Tote’s first convenience store design partner, playing a hands-on role in shaping the platform’s development by providing real-world operational insights that helped build technology focused on usability, visual design and store workflows.
+Huck’s Market served as Tote’s first convenience store design partner, playing a role in shaping the platform’s development by providing real-world operational insights that helped build technology focused on usability, visual design and store workflows.

 Murat Tokad, president and CEO of Martin & Bayley Inc., parent company of Huck’s Market, said the collaboration gave the chain direct influence over how the platform operates in the field.

 “Working with Tote from the earliest stages allowed us to influence how this platform works in real-world convenience store operations,” Tokad said.
-“We’re proud to be the first to bring this technology to our customers and demonstrate what’s possible when retailers embrace innovation.”

 What’s changed at the register

-Early feedback from Huck’s in-store team highlights faster transactions, easier product lookup and a visually clean, intuitive interface.
-Store managers also cited clearer transaction guidance, including improved visibility into EBT-eligible items — a meaningful day-to-day improvement that reduces confusion for both staff and customers.
-Built-in on-screen assistance provides quick access to POS help and training guidance directly at the register.
+Store managers also cited clearer transaction guidance, including improved visibility into EBT-eligible items – day-to-day improvement that reduces confusion for staff and customers.

-Tote’s hardware-agnostic approach enabled Huck’s Market to modernize without replacing existing terminals, reducing implementation complexity and cost while maintaining operational continuity.
-The platform’s AI-powered features also provide real-time support for store associates, reducing training requirements — a critical advantage in an industry characterized by high turnover.
+The platform’s AI-powered features also provide real-time support for store employees, reducing training requirements – a critical advantage in an industry characterized by high turnover.

 The initial deployment includes self-checkout, with additional POS and fuel capabilities rolling out in subsequent phases as Huck’s prepares to expand the platform across its full store network.